spectralDNS/shenfun/docs/source/sphericalhelmholtz.rst

 Helmholtz equation on the surface of a unit sphere, using spherical coordinates.
 This demo is implemented in a single Python file `spherical_shell_helmholtz.py <https://github.com/spectralDNS/shenfun/blob/master/demo/spherical_shell_helmholtz.py>`__.
-If nequested the solver will run in parallel using MPI.
+If requested the solver will run in parallel using MPI.

 .. _fig:helmholtz: